RolandChristensen/developer-journal/_drafts/github-projects.md

 2. Click **Projects**
      * You may need to search for it
 3. Click the project name to open it

-## For Organizations and Teams
-Learn if needed

 # Sharing Project Updates
 Keep a team up to date with high-level overviews.